 Explore trekking tours that lead you to the heart of the Andes

-Explore a less-traveled path to the mythical Machu Picchu with our alternative trekking tours, designed for those seeking a more authentic and enriching experience.
+Explore a lesser-known route to Machu Picchu with our alternative trekking tours, perfect for those seeking a more authentic experience.
 Moving away from conventional tourist routes, we will take you along lesser-known paths that allow you to discover the natural and cultural beauty of the Peruvian Andes in a unique way.

 The best hiking tours